saiakarsh193/GenVox/README.md

 # to use wandb for logging, you need to login (only once)
 wandb login # then type your API key (you can find your API key in your browser at https://wandb.ai/authorize)

-# after all the hard work, you can finally run the code
+# after all the hard work, you can finally run the code to train Tacotron2 TTS
 python3 run.py

+# or if you want to train MelGAN Vocoder
+python3 run_voc.py
 ```

 ## 📢 Generate speech using a pretrained model